-The 11.47% of toll credit match does not generate new money.
-Instead, it can be used as a "soft match" substitute for the non-federal share of most highway and public transportation projects, reducing the burden on states and freeing funding for other transportation projects.
+Toll credits do not generate new money.
+Instead, they can be used as a "soft match" substitute for the non-federal share of most highway and public transportation projects, reducing the burden on states and freeing funding for other transportation projects.

-Develop, maintain and implement robust analytical tools capable of supporting all manner of agency activities, including regional planning, federal and state air quality conformity; federal, state and regional equity analyses;

-regional project performance assessment and federal and state performance monitoring; and federal, state and regional scenario analysis.
+Develop, maintain and implement robust analytical tools capable of supporting all manner of agency activities, including regional planning, federal and state air quality conformity; federal, state and regional equity analyses; regional project performance assessment and federal and state performance monitoring; and federal, state and regional scenario analysis.